 You can never thank your donors enough.

-“We wanted to be laser-focused on people giving to UW in the last year,” John said.
-“If we have $1 to spend, let’s spend it on keeping people close to us.”
+The WFAA team wanted to be laser-focused on people who gave to WFAA in the last year.
+They decided that if they had $1 to spend, they wanted to spend it on keeping their invested donors close.

 Alumni also cared about students and wanted to know how they were doing.
 By allowing students to record the videos, Wisconsin gave their donors a way to see how they’re doing.

-“It was authentic,” Aimee said.
+“It was authentic,” said the WFAA Stewardship team.
 “We gave our students talking points and helped them with some recording tips, but they personalized every video with their own experiences.”

 This is just one of the thousands of videos the University of Wisconsin sent to every single donor.